 NOTE: Do not confuse DMs with changing your mind, or ‘going back on your word’ : “I said I would, but now I can’t.
 Sorry.”.
 It can anger or disappoint someone, but it is not presenting them with 2 contradictory statements or command, which the person must try to make sense of & ‘honor’ EXP: “I love you, I hate you / Be good, be bad / Help me, don’t help me”…. at the same time.

-VERBAL AMBIGUITY is also not a form of DMs.
-It comes from a single statement having 2 or more possible meanings – perplexing, sometimes leading to mistakes & embarrassment, but not usually harmful.
+VERBAL AMBIGUITY is also not a form of DMs, which are single statements having 2 or more possible meanings – perplexing, sometimes leading to mistakes & embarrassment, but not usually harmful.
+EXPs:

 > “I saw John with binoculars.”
 Who had the glasses – me or John?